Azure ACS Retirement

 - Certificate Authority (CA)-Signed Certificates: These are issued by trusted third-party CAs and are recommended for production environments.

-Generating a Self-Signed Certificate
+Optional Step for Generating a Self-Signed Certificate

 Important